-3.4 Trends in area in drought (AID)
+3.5 Trends in area in drought (AID)

-The total area in drought has been calculated for $Q{90}$ with the transient (VTMt) and the non-transient (VTM) variable threshold approach.
-This has been done for the globe and the five Koeppen-Geiger major climate regions.
+The total area in drought has been calculated for Q{90} with the transient (VTM_t) and the non-transient (VTM) variable threshold approach.
+For the VTM_t also an approach with transient adjusted climatology was applied to account for changes in the AID when location shift from one major climate type to another.
+This has been done for the globe and the five Köppen-Geiger major climate regions.
 The temporal evolution of the mean and uncertainty of the 20 ensemble members (5 GCMs and 4 RCPs) are given in Fig. 5.
-The mean global area in drought is projected to slightly increase from 11.7 to 13.4 % under a gradually-changing hydrological regime (VTMt) (Fig. 5).
-The uncertainty (one standard deviation) among the members by the end of the 21st century is about 1.9 %.
-When a stationary hydrological regime was assumed (VTM), then the increase of the

-- global area in drought was substantially larger.
+The mean global area in drought is projected to increase from 11.7 to 13.4% under a gradually-changing hydrological regime (VTM_t) (Fig. 5).
+The uncertainty (one standard deviation) among the members by the end of the 21st century is about 1.9%.
+When a stationary hydrological regime was assumed (VTM), then the increase of the global area in drought was substantially larger.
 The mean area is expected to grow from 11.7 to 19.5%.
-The spread among members also is projected to be substantially larger by the end of the 21st century, i.e. 5% under a stationary hydrological regime. - The area in drought of the tropical (A) climate is expected to grow more than the global increase over the 21st century (Fig. 5).
-The mean area in drought for the tropical climate will slightly increase frome 9.5 to 15.4 % for the non-stationary hydrological regime (VTMt), whereas it is projected to double (9.5 to 19%) by the of the century for a stationary hydrological regime (VTM).
-The spread among the members for the - tropical climate is about 2.1 % at the start of the century and is similar for the VTMt and VTM, but differences in spread are larger by the end of the century when a stationary hydrological regime (VTMt) was supposed rather than a non-stationary regime (VTM) (3.8 and 6.2 %, respectively).
+The spread among members also is projected to be substantially larger by the end of the 21st century, i.e. 5% under a stationary hydrological regime.

+The area in drought of the tropical (A) climate is expected to grow more than the global increase over the 21st century (Fig. 5).
+The mean area in drought for the tropical climate will remain steady around 16.7% for the non-stationary hydrological regime (VTM_t), whereas it is projected to double (16.7 to 32.6%) by the of the century for a stationary hydrological regime (VTM).
+The difference between the adjusted climate type and the fixed climate types is minor at the end of the 21st century, 16.6 compared to 16.4% (dynamic climate types).
+The spread among the members for the tropical climate is about 3.9% at the start of the century and is similar for the VTM_t and VTM, but differences in spread are larger by the end of the century when a stationary hydrological regime (VTM_t) was supposed rather than a non-stationary regime (VTM) (5.5 and 8.5%, respectively).
-The difference in area in drought between the VTMt and VTM approaches among the Koeppen-Geiger major climates is smallest for the snow (D) climates (Fig. 5), which is caused by the increased water availability.
-The mean area in drought is projected to remain constant (around 10.0%) under a non-stationary hydrological regime (VTMt), and is expected to only slightly decrease under a stationary regime (VTM) (10.2 to

-6.7%).
-Similarly to the other climates, the spread by the end of the 21st century is larger when a stationary hydrological regime was supposed (i.e. 2.6% for the VTMt approach and 1.2% for the VTMt approach).
+The difference in area in drought between the VTM_t and VTM approaches among the Köppen-Geiger major climates is smallest for the polar (E) climates (Fig. 5), which is caused by the increased water availability.
+The mean area in drought is projected to remain constant (around 10.0%) under a non-stationary hydrological regime (VTM_t), and is expected to only slightly decrease under a stationary regime (VTM) (10.2 to 6.7%).
+In contrast to the other climates, the spread by the end of the 21st century is smaller when a stationary hydrological regime was supposed (i.e. 3.5% for the VTM_t approach and 2.3% for the VTM approach).